VirtoCommerce/vc-samples/README.md

 * OrderModule2 - sample project demonstrated how to extend  API, UI and Domain types in <a href="https://github.com/VirtoCommerce/vc-module-order" target="_blank">Order module</a>

+* ProgressiveWebAppPrototype - sample PWA application to show Service Worker and IndexedDB API features as well as offline mode.

 # License
 Copyright (c) Virto Solutions LTD.  All rights reserved.